 Take the drinks when everyone is drinking out of the same bottle, but politely refuse any additional offers.

 3. Tell-tale questions

 Scope artists need to exercise efficiency.
 They want to find a victim, so they will give up on bad leads.

 Therefore, there are usually a few key questions they’ll ask off the bat to decide if you’re a good mark.

-Sometimes, these questions will be obviously betraying, such as "Do you live alone?"
-This shit isn't relevant.
-If any girl is asking you this within the first few minutes of dialogue, it's a fucking huge red flag.
-She basically wants to know if she'll have any issues robbing your stuff in peace, without any interruptions from a roommate.
+Sometimes, these questions will be obviously betraying, such as “Do you live alone?”
+This isn’t relevant.
+If any girl is asking you this within the first few minutes of dialogue, it’s a huge red flag.
+She basically wants to know if she’ll have any issues robbing your stuff in peace, without any interruptions from a roommate.

 Sometimes, the questions are less-obvious, like “where in the city are you staying?”
 This is tricky, because it is a common question that a normal girl might ask.
 What you need to look out for is, again, how early she asks this question.
 If it’s within the first few minutes – or even within the first half-hour – it is not so normal.
 This question should only come up organically when you suggest taking a girl back to your place (she’ll want to know where you’re taking her/how far away it is from her own house, if she has to be home that night).

 Just as important is the questions she’s not asking – if she seems more interested in your living situation in the country as opposed to you as a person or where you’re from, it’s not normal.

 4. Watch the Clock

 I’ll explain what I mean by this.